The Best Diet For High Blood Pressure

 54 Overweight, Hypertensive Men

 In the study from Deakin University in Burwood, Australia, Dr. Caryl A. Nowson and colleagues divided 54 overweight, hypertensive men, average age 48, into two different diet groups.
 Both groups followed their diet for three months.
 And both exercised for at least a half-hour most days of the week.

 The men were also directed to restrict red meat to no more than 2 servings weekly and fat to a maximum of 4 teaspoons a day, and to avoid butter, added salt, and salty foods in general.

 The researchers directed the second group of men, called the Low-Fat group, to reduce their overall intake of saturated fat and calorie-dense food and drink, limit cheese and ice cream to two servings a week, select lean meat, and avoid fried foods.
+That was it.

 Best Diet For High Blood Pressure

 At the end of three months, both groups had lost the same amount of weight, averaging about 11 pounds.
 Blood pressure, however, dropped significantly more in the WELL group compared to the Low-Fat group.